Sebastian Thrun

 2018 Nobel Laureate in Economics | Seidner University Professor, Boston College | Pioneer of Endogenous Growth Theory | Urbanization & Innovation Expert

-Few economists have reshaped their discipline as profoundly as Paul Romer.
-His Nobel Prize-winning work proved that ideas — not just capital — drive lasting economic growth.
-Now Seidner University Professor at Boston College, Romer brings audiences a singular perspective on innovation, urbanization, and the policies that unlock prosperity.
+Few economists have reshaped their field as profoundly as Paul Romer.
+His Nobel Prize-winning work proved that ideas, not just capital, drive lasting economic growth.
+Now Seidner University Professor at Boston College, Romer brings audiences a rare perspective on innovation, urbanization, AI, and the policies that unlock prosperity.
 Leaders seeking clarity on the forces shaping the global economy find in Romer a keynote speaker of unmatched authority.

 Want to book Paul Romer as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h: